rdwrome/ODL/rdtext.md

 - **rhubarb**

+  the dr asks me about my education
+  I tell her about the naked female bodies in my dissertation
+  we do the same thing, she says, we laugh she's white too she'll believe everything I tell her about my body
+  I know
+  and that believing is a vital privilege one I am uniquely, unjustly afforded

   she is born in march
   Gwendolyn
   her daddy catches her
+  him and her are an 'us' now too

 she has a different blood type than me, we’re incompatible they say